rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 It was designed so data is exported to files in advance so data access doesn't require any extra work.
 It's as simple as accessing files.

 The only "big" requests remaining, like re-exporting a source, are offloaded to a task queue which can process them in parallel without using up all of the server resources.

+The `Jupyter Notebook` server asks the web application for data (via an "Application Programming Interface" or API) rather than using its `Python` code directly, so the notebooks are portable.
+They can be run locally or on a dedicated multi-user cloud platform.

+> So long as they still run on the single-user `Jupyter Notebook` server on the same server as the web application, they can still **bring down the web app and database** down by hogging resources, or if someone runs `!del /S C:\*` and **wipes the server**

 ---